 Thanks to the skills of Old World Wisconsin’s interpreters, the joys of Christmas past become the joys of Christmas present for those who visit every year.

 At the Thomas General Store, the shopkeeper shows customers his goods.

 Trip Tips: Old World Wisconsin

 Getting there: It's 1½ miles south of Eagle, about 40 minutes west of Milwaukee.

-Christmas events: "An Old World Christmas'' is held the first two weekends of December.
+Christmas events: "An Old World Christmas'' is held the first three weekends of December.
 Admission is $12, $9 for children 5-17.

 Workshops: From fall through spring, Old World Wisconsin holds workshops in such pioneer crafts as rug-hooking, spinning, soap-making, blacksmithing and bread-baking.

 Regular hours and admission: It’s open daily from May through October.
 Admission is $19, $10 for children 5-17.

 Accommodations: In Eagle, the Eagle Centre House B&B is a replica of an 1846 stagecoach inn, 262-363-4700.
 Ten miles to the southeast in East Troy, the 1902 Pickwick Inn B&B rents four rooms, 262-642-5529.